 Developed by Boys & Girls Clubs of America (BGCA) in collaboration with the U.S. Department of Health & Human Services, Triple Play takes a holistic approach to health and fitness, showing youth how learning to eat right, keep fit and engage in positive relationships with others and ourselves is the winning combination to personal success.
-Triple Play programming is geared to all grade levels and for our 21st CCLC program will focus on RESTORATIVE mental and physical health practices.
-In Quarter 1 students will learn how to EXPLORE within a garden by participating in a series of GARDEN SCAVENGER HUNTS.
-In Quarter 2 students will get to experience some of the physical requirements needed to plant and maintain a garden, participating in wheelbarrow and other types of RELAY RACES.
-Continuing this program's gardening theme, in Quarter 3 students will learn the role of manual dexterity in starting and maintaining a garden while enjoying games meant to teach dexterity, such as Hot Potato.
+Triple Play programming is geared to all grade levels and for our Walt Disney World's 21st CCLC program will focus on RESTORATIVE mental and physical health practices.
+In Quarter 1 students will learn to REFLECT in Meditation Classes.
+In Quarter 2 students will learn about REFLEXES in Stretching Classes.
+For Quarter 3 students will learn the value of RELAYS as they experience structured walking classes.
 Finally, in Quarter 4 students will learn the importance of team play through sports.
 Physically active youth who have a healthy diet and a healthy mental outlook on life are more likely to perform well in school, maintain academic success and improve self-esteem.